two-trick-pony-NL/MeesMonkey-Unofficial-Meesman-App/README.md

 ### Security Overview
 MeesMonkey uses security best practices.
 We're very aware that your username and password and financial data are sensitive and as a consequence we are very carefull with that data.
 By design we decided that:
-1. We don't store any of your data --> Your data is stored locally on your device
+1. We don't store any of your data anywhere --> Any persistant data stays with you locally on your device
-2. We don't track any of your data --> So we have 0 analytics tools installed (except for Sentry that reports crashes of the app)
+2. We don't track any of your data --> There are 0 analytics tools installed (except for Sentry that reports crashes of the app anonymously )
-3. We use best practices in security:
+4. We use best practices in security:
-- EAS 128 Encryption
+- EAS 128 Encryption using Fernet Tokens
 - All communication over HTTPS
 - We do not store your credentials on our server and do not track you as a user.
-- Your credentials are stored as a encrypted token on your local device and are encrypted using Fernet.
+- Your credentials are stored as a encrypted token on your local device.
-- If you want to stop using MeesMonkey all you have to do is delete the app.
-This will delete the encrypted token from your device.
+**- If you want to stop using MeesMonkey all you have to do is delete the app.
+This will delete the encrypted token from your device.**

 ### Authentication in code
-If you want to reference our security implementation in code then please check out the following code:
+If you want to review our security implementation in code then please check out the following code.
+Feel free to open an issue if there is something you'd like to see improved.
 - Passing usercredentials in the app: [AuthApi.js]([url](https://github.com/two-trick-pony-NL/MeesMonkey-Unofficial-Meesman-App/blob/main/api/AuthApi.js))
 - Storing the AuthToken locally in the app: [App.js]([url](https://github.com/two-trick-pony-NL/MeesMonkey-Unofficial-Meesman-App/blob/main/App.js))
 - Encrypting and decrypting usercredentials without storing them on the server: [Authentication.py]([url](https://github.com/two-trick-pony-NL/MeesmanAPI/blob/main/authentication.py))